kmacdonald06/language-translator/getting-started.md

 ## Before you begin
 {: #prerequisites}

-- You'll need a service instance:
+- Create an instance of the service:
     - {: download} If you're seeing this, you created your service instance.
 Now get your credentials.
     - Create a project from a service:
         1. Go to the {{site.data.keyword.watson}} Developer Console [Services ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.{DomainName}/developer/watson/services){: new_window} page.
         1. Select {{site.data.keyword.languagetranslatorshort}}, click **Add Services**, and either sign up for a free {{site.data.keyword.Bluemix_notm}} account or log in.
         1. Type `language-tutorial` as the project name and click **Create Project**.
-- You'll need credentials to authenticate to your service instance:
+- Copy the credentials to authenticate to your service instance:
     - {: download} From the service dashboard (what you're looking at):
         1. Click the **Service credentials** tab.
         1. Click **View credentials** under **Actions**.